 - People who want a lower interest rate on their loans.

-- People who have federal and private student loans.
+- Anyone with federal or private student loans.

 - People who have private student loans.